Inverse uniqueness results for Schr\"odinger operators using de Branges theory: Schr o dinger operators with strongly singular potentials

 \end{corollary}

 \begin{proof} The embedding is clear from Theorem~\ref{thmdBschrBT} and Corollary~\ref{cordBschrembL2}.
-Moreover, Theorem~\ref{thmdBschrBT} shows that $B(c_2)\ominus B(c_1)$ is unitarily equivalent to $L^2(c_1,c_2)$, hence $B(c_1)$ is not equal to $B(c_2)$.
-The second claim follows from the similar fact that
+Moreover, Theorem~\ref{thmdBschrBT} shows that $B(c_2)\,\ominus\, B(c_1)$ is unitarily equivalent to the space $L^2(c_1,c_2)$, hence $B(c_1)$ is not equal to $B(c_2)$.
+The second claim follows from the similar fact

 \end{proof}